 The B-SIG (Special Interest Group) is a combination of a Progressive Training Series and a Cycling Skills Program.
-In the B-SIG you will cycle with the same group of riders each week of the series.
-Each week, you will focus on a particular skill, and each week's skill and ride will build on the skills and training developed over the prior weeks.
+Each week in the 10 week program will focus on a particular skill, and each week's skill and ride will build on the skills and training

-The B-SIG is a 10 week program.
-The first week consists of an indoor orientation session lasting about 90 minutes, followed by 6 timed laps around Prospect Park.
-Based on your time for the laps, you will be assigned a specific team within one of the three pace categories - 16, 17 or 18.
-(Note that in NYCC parlance, 16, 17 and 18 refers the sustained cruising speed over flat terrain, not average speed.
-Also, groups will ride approximately 2 mph slower in the early weeks before gradually building up to their "advertised" pace.

-Obviously, climbs will be slower and downhills somewhat faster.)
-The first B16 ride will be approximately 43 miles and the first B 17 and 18 ride will be approximately 50 miles.
-By the 9th week, the groups will build up to a ride of 85 - 105 miles.
+The first week consists of an orientation session (virtual, this year) along with a self - timed ride of either 6 timed laps around Prospect Park or 4 laps around Central Park - approximately 20 miles.
+You'll report your times, and, based on those times, we'll assign you to a specific team within one of the three pace categories - 15/16, 17 or 18.
+Note that in NYCC parlance, these numbers 18 refer to a theoretical sustained cruising speed over flat terrain, not average speed.
+In actuality, groups will start out riding approximately 2 mph slower before gradually building up to their "advertised" pace.
+The first B16 ride (the second week of the program) will be approximately 43 miles and the first B 17 and 18 rides will be approximately 50 miles.
+The rides get slowly but progressively longer and harder over the following weeks.
+By the 9th week, all of the pace groups will do a ride of 95 - 105 miles.
+Don't let that intimidate you!
+If you stick with the program, you'll make it!

-Each pace category will have 3 - 4 teams consisting of 10 -12 SIG participants, a team leader and 2 - 3 coleaders.
+Each pace category will have 3 - 4 teams, each team consisting of 9 -10 SIG participants, a team leader and 2 co-leaders.

 There are designated captains for each of the pace levels.
-Among their many other duties, the captains are in charge of assigning SIG participants to their groups within their pace levels and moving participants up or down to higher or lower pace levels over the first few weeks to fine tune the groups.
+Among their many other duties, the captains are in charge of assigning SIG participants to their specific teams within their pace levels and moving participants up or down to higher or lower pace levels over the first few weeks to fine tune the groupings.